UBC-STAT/stat545.stat.ubc.ca/intructor-guides/worksheets-and-autograding.md

 This is meant to help you produce autograded worksheets.

+## Finding content

+We're scraping content from the (deprecated) guidebook.
+[Repo](https://github.com/UBC-STAT/stat-545-guidebook); [guidebook](https://stat545guidebook.netlify.app/)

+Also the worksheets that the guidebook links to.

 ## Making a new worksheet

 1. Make a new folder in `content/source/` that uses the following naming convention: for example, the folder for the 5th worksheet in STAT 545A should be named `worksheet_05a`.